CAMBRIDGE, Ill. — In the rural Heartland, as in thousands of small towns across the country, high school football is a pillar of local life.

 Around 40% of large European cities are shrinking.
 Losses are most acute in Eastern Europe, which has undergone systemic change and economic decline since the collapse of the Soviet Union in the 1990s.
 Globalization has also been a catalyst, as towns struggle to bounce back after the decline of industry.

-Shrink-smarters across the Atlantic have inspired researchers in the United States, who are applying their framework of “managed decline” to towns in the American Midwest.
+In America shrink-smart researchers are applying this framework of “managed decline” to towns in the Midwest.